 The participants, 25 people strong, of the 2019 ETIC gathered in Harwich, a small port town on the English Channel.
 For those historians, you might know Harwich as the launching point of the Mayflower.
 It was also going to be the launching point for our visit to Sealand.

-The group gathered at The Pier at Harwich hotel, overlooking the harbor from the lobby lounge early Saturday morning.
+The group gathered at The Pier at Harwich hotel (I stayed at the nearby Alma Inn and Dining Rooms), overlooking the harbor from the lobby lounge early Saturday morning.
 Our hopes were abruptly dashed.
 Our trip had been canceled.
 Winds were at over 40 nautical miles.
 It was too dangerous to travel to Sealand.
 For those who could extend their trip, there was going to be an attempted landing the following day.

 The group minus a few who had previous travel commitments gathered again in the lobby lounge.
 I nervously had been checking my weather app on my phone.
 The wind icon from the previous day had transitioned into a less threatening cloudy icon.
 I felt hopeful.
 The organizer entered the room and beamed a smile.
 The trip was on!
 We were going to Sealand.